JimmyMinhLee/computer-setup/nvim-old/keymaps.md

 ### Fuzzy Finder - Telescope
 Hops between things quickly.
-1. space + pf will open the file finder (shift shift in intellij)
+1. space + ff will open the file finder (shift shift in intellij)
 2. Control P will open your git files
-3. leader ps will open the live grep to find actual instance usages (ctrl shift f in intelliJ)
+3. leader fif will open the live grep to find actual instance usages (ctrl shift f in intelliJ)

 ### TreeSitter
 Creates a tree of your code.

+### Harpoon
+Navigating files you add to a list.
+1. Space a will add a file to the list
+2. Ctrl + e will open the ui
+3. Ctrl + h will go to the first file
+4. Ctrl + t will go to the second file
+5. Ctrl + n will go to the third file
+6. Ctrl + s will go to the fourth file

+### UndoTree
+Gives you a way to find your edit history on a file
+1. Leader u to pull up the menu

+### VimFugitive
+Show you git
+1. Spoace + gs will open the pane

+### LSP-zero
+CMP
+1. Ctrl + p = prev
+2. Ctrl + n = next
+3. Ctrl + y = accept
+4. Ctrl + space = open completions

+LSP
+1. gd = go to definition

+### Diagnostics - LSP_lines
+1. space + L to expand or disable the diagnostic messages

+### Testing - nvim-test
+1. leader t to test the function
+2. leader T to test the whole file

 #### Command for plugin manager:
 1. packer: git clone --depth 1 https://github.com/wbthomason/packer.nvim\